Faster cosmological analysis with power spectrum without simulations: Motivation

+assuming the variations of the power spectra from the mock catalog are Gaussian distributed.
+Here, \(l_1\) and \(l_2\) denote the multipole of the covariance matrix.

-Lastly, \cite{Percival_2014} demonstrated that the presence of noise in the covariance matrix should also enlarge parameter constraints obtained using that covariance matrix.
-They provided an expression for increasing the quoted uncertainty to take this into account in the event that a full Bayesian marginalization over this uncertainty has not been performed (i.e., \citealt{Sellentin_2015}).
+Lastly, \cite{Percival_2014} demonstrated that the noise in the covariance matrix should also enlarge parameter constraints obtained using that covariance matrix.
+They provided an expression for increasing the quoted uncertainty to take this into account if a full Bayesian marginalization over this uncertainty has not been performed (i.e., \citealt{Sellentin_2015}).
 The appropriate factor in this case is

 where

 and $N_{P}$ is the number of free parameters in our model.